Premium Hybrid Mattress

 Some councils, such as Liverpool City Council and a number of London boroughs, offer free bulky-waste collection, but they’re very much in the minority.
-Most councils charge a fee to collect bulky waste, and it can be expensive – Argyll and Bute Council and Wealden District Council charge more than £50 for the service, the London Borough of Richmond charges £62 per collection, for example.
+Most councils charge a fee to collect bulky waste, and it can be expensive – Argyll and Bute Council and Wealden District Council charge more than £50 for the service, the London Borough of Richmond charges £62 per collection, for example, at time of writing.

 If you live in England or Wales, you can find out how much your council will charge for bulky-waste disposal by typing your postcode into the gov.uk website.
 If you live in Scotland or Northern Ireland, go to your council’s website and search for bulky-waste disposal.

 Having the council collect your mattress from your home can be convenient, but make sure you read the terms and conditions carefully.
 Many councils charge a different price depending on the number of bulky items they’ll be collecting, but bear in mind that a bed frame and a mattress will likely count as at least two items.
-And items will often only be collected if they’re left in a designated spot outside the house.
+And items will often only be collected if they’re left in a designated spot.

-Your local tip will take old mattresses, but to get it there you’ll need a vehicle big enough to fit it in.
-If the boot of your car isn’t big enough to fit the mattress when flat, you might find that it fits if you roll the mattress up as best as possible and fasten it using some rope.
+Your local tip will probably take old mattresses, but to get it there you’ll need a vehicle – and one that's big enough to fit a mattress in.
+If you have a car but your boot is too small to fit the mattress when flat, you might find that it fits if you roll the mattress up and fasten it with rope.

 At the very least, some parts of your mattress will be recyclable, and it’s possible that all of it will be.
 And yet, according to The Furniture Recycling Group, Wembley Stadium could be filled five times with the 7.5m mattresses that are discarded in the UK every year.